-An opinion of construction cost is presented on the following page to guide decision making and assist in allocation of funds in the project's subsequent design phases.
+An opinion of construction cost for labor and materials is presented on the following page to guide decision making and assist in allocation of funds in the project's subsequent design phases.
 This estimate does not include construction of the Highlands Community Center building, which will be undertaken as a separate project.
 Also not included are any upgrades to the existing playground equipment, which is planned for replacement in the coming months as part of a separate effort.

-The opinion of construction cost presented here is calculated in 2018 dollars.
+The opinion of construction cost presented here is calculated in 2018 dollars for the total project including labor and materials.